nterreri/thesis/report/appendix.md

 going to be alike.
 It may be possible to reduce each user input to a set of semantically salient terms, terms that are associated with one or another topic.
-For example, mention of proper names or nouns denoting family members (such as mother, aunt etc) may be indicative that the topic is family.
+For example, mention of proper names or nouns denoting family members (such as mother, aunt etc.) may be indicative that the topic is family.
 In contrast, terms associated with emotional problems may be indicative of the topic being emotional issues.
 In a way, we are returning back to a simple classifier to decide what the observation to be then fed to the